SGFGOV/medusa-strapi-repo/README.md

 2. Unique fields need to be set by medusa, strapi's unique fields feature has been not used.
 3. Only UID is the strapi provided id.
 Each strapi id, is mapped to a medusa_id if the data exists in medusa,
 4. Need to convert to typescript
+5. Service tests don't check apis that use media types, though api tests cover it all.
+6. Testing currently limited to APIs not plugins

 ## Support us